Advances in Clinical and Experimental Medicine

 Any resources available in the public domain should be cited in the reference list or referred to in the main text of the manuscript with an appropriate URL (e.g., statistics programs).

-Authors are required to share the data in all cases (or provide it in the manuscript) unless one of the reasons listed below apply.
+Authors are required to share the data in all cases (or provide it in the manuscript) unless one of the reasons listed below applies.

 The manuscripts of Authors who do not share data because of personal interests, such as patents or potential future publications, will not be considered.
 Similarly, research with conclusions based solely on proprietary data (owned by individuals, institutions, organizations, funders, etc., and not shared) will not be considered for publication, either.